 Q: Different Types of Hot Tub Filter Systems?

 A: All hot tub filter systems are cartridge filters, sand filters or diatomaceous earth filters.
 Cartridge filters are very easy to clean and can usually be easily rinsed with a water hose.
-They are made of durable materials such as polyester that allows water to pass while other types of fabrics are trapped in the filter.
-The entire filter system is normally included in the filter cartridge.
-This means that the water is filtered beforehand and then completely filtered through the same cartridge.
+They are from durable materials such as polyester that allows water to pass.

 The 3 main different types of hot tub filter systems are: